Leo Kottke: 1971–1976: History

 After the release of Chewing Pine, Kottke subsequently signed with Chrysalis Records.
 Six of the songs here were edited or re-mixed for this release.
 The track "Morning is the Long Way Home" is an edited down version of the original release from Ice Water, minus the vocals.
 Kottke would re-record this version again in 1999 on One Guitar, No Vocals.

-The song "Pamela Brown" was also featured as the sole Leo Kottke track in a promotional-only compilation album from 1976 issued by Capitol records entitled The Greatest Music Ever Sold (Capitol SPRO-8511/8512), which was distributed to record stores during the 1976 Holiday season as part of Capitol's "Greatest Music Ever Sold" campaign.
+The song "Pamela Brown" was also featured as the sole Leo Kottke track in a promotional-only compilation album from 1976 issued by Capitol Records entitled The Greatest Music Ever Sold (Capitol SPRO-8511/8512), which was distributed to record stores during the 1976 Holiday season as part of Capitol's "Greatest Music Ever Sold" campaign.
 The campaign promoted 15 different Best Of... albums released by the label.
-Each of the actual albums represented were adorned with a gold-foiled round sticker which read "The Greatest Music Ever Sold", adhered to the front of the shrinkwrap.
+Each of the actual albums represented was adorned with a gold-foiled round sticker which read "The Greatest Music Ever Sold", adhered to the front of the shrinkwrap.